FAQ - Frequently Asked Questions

 Q. I've never ridden before and would like to start taking lessons.
 What do you offer?

 A. That's great that you want to start riding!
 Hopefully, you'll discover how much fun it is.
-However, at this time, we only offer lessons to clients on their own privately owned horses.
-Please check the other local yards, your local Yellow Book, and websites such as http://www.nhequestrians.com/ for riding schools.
+However, we only offer lessons to clients on their own privately owned horses and lessons on our schoolmasters for experienced riders only.
+Please check the other local stables, such as the ones we list here.
+Also check out websites such as NHEquestrians.com and EquineSite.com for riding schools.

 Q. Do you rent out horses for things like trail riding or parties?

-A. No, at this time we do not rent out horses.
+A. No, we do not rent out horses.
 For horse rentals, try this website: http://www.horserentals.com/newhampshire.html.

 Q. Do you take "truck in" lessons?